Eurozone To Forgo Budget Belt-tightening For Now - UrduPoint

 Eurozone To Forgo Budget Belt-tightening For Now

-Brussels, (UrduPoint / Pakistan Point News - 15th Mar, 2021 ) :Eurozone finance ministers on Monday said they would not tighten spending given the continuing pandemic in Europe, but warned that soaring debt levels would have to be eventually fixed.
+Brussels, (UrduPoint / Pakistan Point News - 16th Mar, 2021 ) :Eurozone finance ministers said Monday they would not tighten spending given the continuing pandemic in Europe, but warned that soaring debt levels would eventually have to be fixed.

-Meeting by videoconference, the 19 ministers from countries that use the single Currency agreed that pulling back on the spending too soon could have very negative consequences and potentially stifle a recovery.
+Meeting by videoconference, the 19 ministers from countries that use the Currency agreed that pulling back on the spending too soon could stifle a recovery.

-"I think it would be a big mistake if ... the beginning of the upswing, which we hope will start after the corona pandemic, was interrupted..." said German Finance Minister Olaf Scholz ahead of the meeting.
+"We're united and we're determined in our efforts to protect jobs to protect businesses and to protect our citizens in these very acute days of a continued health crisis," said Eurogroup head Paschal Donohoe, who is also Irish finance minister.

-Europe, like much of the globe, has suffered a historic recession due to the pandemic, and is struggling in its vaccination campaign that is seen as the surest way to get the economy back on track.
+Europe, like much of the globe, has suffered a historic recession due to the pandemic.
+It is struggling in its vaccination campaign, which is considered the surest way to get the economy back on track.

+Given the setback, as well as a wave of limited lockdowns across the continent, the Eurogroup ministers said they would "continue to protect our economy" with the "necessary level of fiscal support".

-The decision by ministers to keep spending is a marked contrast from the eurozone debt crisis, when powerful Germany insisted on balanced budget policies amongst its eurozone partners in the heart of the crisis.
+-'Big mistake' - The decision by ministers to keep spending is a marked contrast from the eurozone debt crisis, when powerful Germany insisted on balanced budget policies amongst its eurozone partners.

+"We will not repeat the mistake of the last crisis," said EU economic affairs commissioner Paolo Gentiloni.

 This time Germany has changed its philosophy and pushed a EU recovery plan in July worth 750 billion Euros that is jointly financed by the 27 member states.